-CMS is pushing providers to shift to value-based payment models through rewards and penalties based on performance.
+CMS is pushing providers to shift to value-based care delivery and payment models through rewards and penalties based on performance.
 90% of payers and 81% of hospitals now offer a mix of fee-for-service and other reimbursement models and by 2020 it is anticipated that two-thirds of payment will be based on complex reimbursement models with underlying value measures.

-- Reducing Care Variation between providers
+- Reducing care variation between providers

 - Achieving population health management by understanding and stratifying patients through the lens of cost and quality, risk, and utilization measures

 - Accurate documentation of diagnosis codes used in risk adjustment and quality measures.